Having trouble sleeping? Constantly battling fatigue?

 How does the in-home sleep apnea test work?

 A home sleep apnea test is designed to be a convenient way to collect information about your sleep.
+You’ll use a small, lightweight portable monitor with attachments to collect measurements for 1

 • oxygen saturation